projectslist/FacilityManagementPortal-main/README.md

 ## About Project

 Laravel,Bootstrap and Vuejs have been used in the project.
+Laravel Sanctum REST API has been used in this project.

 Please follow below steps after cloning the project from github!